fssa-batch3/deepika.sriram__web_project/README.md

    - Steps:

       1. In the home page, you can see profile avatar on top right of the page.
-      2. A dropdown will appear, on that click profile option
+      2. by hovering on profile avatar,a dropdown will appear, on that click profile option

    - Expected result